Skip to main content

 Preparing your ice cream

-Start off with scooping out your ice cream.
+Start by scooping out your ice cream.
 I actually used a measuring spoon for this.
-Doing this actually scoops your ice cream out into small ice cream balls.
+Doing this scoops your ice cream into small ice cream balls.

 Preparing your sweet rice flour dough

-Mix your sweet rice flour and water into a bowl.
+Mix your sweet rice flour and water in a bowl.
 Give it a gentle mix until everything is smooth.
-Next, add in your sugar.
+Next, add your sugar.
 Continue mixing.

 At this point, everything will be completely mixed together.
-This next step is completely optional, but if you want you can add in just a little bit of food coloring.
-I used just a tiny bit of red food coloring. - My oldest daughter wanted it to go with Valentine's theme we have been working on.
+This next step is completely optional, but if you want, you can add just a little bit of food coloring.
+I used just a tiny bit of red food coloring.
+My oldest daughter wanted it to go with the Valentine's theme we have been working on.

 Preparing to roll out the flour

-You'll want to apply some to your rolling pin as well.
+You'll also want to apply some to your rolling pin.
 Next, remove your dough from the bowl.
 It may still be hot, but hopefully, by this point, it has cooled down some.
 Place your dough on the cutting board.
-Again, take some cornstarch and apply some on the dough - This really helps when rolling out the dough.
+Again, take some cornstarch and apply some on the dough.
+This really helps when rolling out the dough.

-Place your square pieces on a plate, and place in the refrigerator to chill for 30 mins.
+Place your square pieces on a plate and place them in the refrigerator to chill for 30 minutes.

 Preparing to wrap your ice cream

 Take both your ice cream and dough out.
-Quickly take a layer of your Mochi dough and ice cream.
-Wrap the dough over your ice cream- Make sure that the Mochi dough is completely wrapped around the ice cream ball.
-If you have extra on top, you can take your scissors, and cut that portion off.
-Leave the plastic wrap on, and place it back into the cupcake liner.
+Quickly take a layer of your mochi dough and ice cream.
+Wrap the dough over your ice cream, making sure that the mochi dough is completely wrapped around the ice cream ball.
+If you have extra on top, you can take your scissors and cut that portion off.
+Leave the plastic wrap on and place it back into the cupcake liner.
 You'll do this for each one.

 Once you're done, place it in the freezer for about an hour.
-If you want a softer, chewier dough leave it in for 20 mins.
+If you want a softer, chewier dough, leave it in for 20 minutes.

 **Note**

-If you are enjoying these right out of the freezer; place them on a plate, and let them sit for a minute or two. -This will help soften it up a bit. :)
+If you are enjoying these right out of the freezer, place them on a plate and let them sit for a minute or two.
+This will help soften them up a bit.

 Enjoy.